red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 }
 ```

-7. Using a genesis template, process includes previous information in genesis alloc informtion.
+7. Using a genesis template, process includes previous information in genesis alloc information.

 Now generated genesis is ready to be deployed in a Besu network.

 ### Current known limitations

-- This process asumes there is no SSTORE opcode within any STATICCALL block or nested block
+- This process assumes there is no SSTORE opcode within any STATICCALL block or nested block
 - This process won't take care about reverts.
 If a revert is triggered, SSTORE will be kept in result structure.
-It asumes a exhaustive test prodecure has been performed.
+It assumes a exhaustive test prodecure has been performed.

 ### Audit

 Script has several in-code checks in order to ensure we get expected results.
-Proces will
+Process will

-- check any EVM context change comes form a specific opcode (CALL, DELEGATECALL, CODECALL, STATICALL, CREATE or CREATE2).
+- check any EVM context change comes from a specific opcode (CALL, DELEGATECALL, CODECALL, STATICALL, CREATE or CREATE2).
 It will fail if not.
 There exist an specific simulated opcode "INITIAL (EOA)" to detect the initial context.
 This opcode is taken into consideration for context changes
-- check if CALL,DELEGATECALL,STATICALL... have a known destination.In other words, if any of those opcodes uses an unknown address process will fail inmediatelly
+- check if CALL,DELEGATECALL,STATICALL... have a known destination.In other words, if any of those opcodes uses an unknown address process will fail immediatelly
 - ensure the generated address for CREATE/CREATE2 is the same as the returned address at the end of the process.
 To simplify process we need to precalculate CREATE/CREATE2 deployed contract address by emulating EVM calculation procedures.
-At the end of the block the created address is returned (is onclude in stack).
+At the end of the block the created address is returned (is include in stack).
 We check both addresses are the same to ensure precalculation procedure work as expected
-- check SSTORAGE opcode to extract slot an compare it to returned slot diffs from debug_traceTransaction
+- check SSTORE opcode to extract slot an compare it to returned slot diffs from debug_traceTransaction

 Also it checks any returned value to ensure it is consistent (i.e: not unknown, empty string, empty array if it is not expected).